johnstonskj/rml-core/README.md

 ## Modules

-* `data` - manage data sets, load from CSV and JSON files, save and load snapshots as well as manage partitions and statistics.
+* `data` - manages data sets, load from CSV and JSON files, save and load snapshots as well as manage partitions and statistics.
+* `individual` - manages individuals when classifying against a data set.
 * `results` - provides a *confusion matrix* that records the results of classification as a mapping from true to predicted values.
+* `not-implemented` - really a convenience for raising `fail:unsupported` exceptions.

 ## Example